 Sharon Dunwoody was a professor at the School of Journalism and Mass Communication at UW-Madison.
 In addition to being an internationally recognized scholar of science communication, she has also spent more than 30 years training both journalists and scientists in how to build effective science messages for general audiences.

 Jane Elder recently retired from her position as Executive Director of the Wisconsin Academy.
 She brought to the Wisconsin Academy a strong background in public policy leadership, nonprofit management, and involvement in Wisconsin arts.

-Diane Mayerfeld is the sustainable agriculture coordinator for UW Extension.
+Diane Mayerfeld is the senior outreach specialist for UW-Madison Division of Extension.
 She helps Extension agents and other educators learn about sustainable production practices such as rotational grazing, organic agriculture, and cover cropping; as well as sustainable social approaches such as community food systems.

 Curt Meine is a conservation biologist, environmental historian, and writer.
 He serves as Senior Fellow with the Aldo Leopold Foundation in Baraboo, and with the Chicago-based Center for Humans and Nature.